Support Academic Programs and Initiatives

 Furthering APU’s commitment to the sciences, The John Stauffer Charitable Trust recently awarded APU a 1:1 challenge grant of $500,000 to support the undergraduate research program for chemistry and biochemistry students.
 The $500,000 matching funds—to be raised by January 1, 2020—will establish a $1 million endowment that provides funds for undergraduate summer research in the Department of Biology and Chemistry at APU into perpetuity.

-Journalism Convergent News Room
+Journalism Convergent Media Center

-James Hedges Distinguished Lecture Series
+James L. Hedges Distinguished Lecture Series

 CLAS Dean’s Fund

 Higher education is changing rapidly, and APU is poised to be a leader in the next wave of innovative growth.
-Whether through academic programs of excellence in the humanities, social sciences, or STEM disciplines, the College of Liberal Arts and Sciences academically empowers students to succeed in their chosen vocation.
+Whether through academic programs of excellence in the humanities, social sciences, or STEM disciplines, the College of Liberal Arts and Sciences academically empowers students to succeed in their chosen vocations.
 The CLAS Dean’s Fund provides targeted resources to assist with market-specific research, new program development, and initiative implementation.
 Priority funding is given to those initiatives that expand our mission to new audiences.

 Other Ways to Give